 - not be a person disqualified from holding a licence

 - not, as an adult, have been found guilty, in the past 10 years, of a motor vehicle stealing or dishonesty offences

-Go to the Service NSW website, call 13 77 88 or visit a service centre to apply for a licence.
+Go to Service NSW, call 13 77 88, or visit a service centre to apply for a licence.

 You must display your licence name, and the words ‘licence number’, ‘Lic.
-No.’ (or a similar abbreviation) followed by your licence number, on a sign at each place of business that falls under the licence.
+No.’ (or a similar abbreviation) followed by your licence number, on a sign at each notified premises where you carry on business.
 The business name can be included on the sign if nominated on the licence, but not in place of the licensee’s name.
 The sign must be visible to everyone on approach to the business.
-You must include the same details in any advertisement, including Facebook, websites, business cards, flyers.

 You must keep a register to record the acquisition and disposal of motor vehicles (Form 1).
 If you operate from more than one licensed premises, you must keep a record at each place.
 A register can be kept in writing or through data processing equipment.
 Entries in a register must be made within one business day of the transaction.
 A register that is kept in writing must be kept in a book, or series of books, that meet the following requirements: